Rules & Regulations

 • Students should register for VDSF using their VSB student e-mail, not their personal e-mail.

-• Students should register for the grade category according to the grade level on their BC Ministry Form 1701.
-If the project partners are from different grade categories (e.g. junior and intermediate), both partners should register with the higher grade.
+• Students should register according to the grade level on their BC Ministry Form 1701.
+If the project partners are from different grade categories (e.g. junior and intermediate), both partners should register under the higher grade category.

-• If a project requires ethics approval, students should follow the proper procedure for submitting a formal request (see Ethics Approval).
-Projects without proper ethics approval will be disqualified.
+• If a project requires ethics approval, students need to submit a formal request (see the steps outlined on the Ethics Approval page).
+Once registration closes, any project without ethics approval will be disqualified.

-• It is the student’s responsibility to check their e-mail regularly for updates to their VDSF registration or ethics approval request and respond in a timely manner.
+• It is the student’s responsibility to check their VSB student e-mail for updates to their VDSF registration or ethics approval request and respond in a timely manner.

-• Successful completion of registration does not mean that a project has been accepted to VDSF.
+Successful completion of registration does not mean that a project has been accepted to VDSF.
 The number of projects at VDSF is capped and projects are accepted based on school allocation limits.
-Additional projects are waitlisted and accepted as unclaimed spots become available.
-If there are not enough spots, further selection will be done by an external review panel.
-Their decisions are final and not subject to appeal.
+Additional projects are waitlisted and accepted if unclaimed spots become available.

 STUDENT EXPECTATIONS AT VDSF

 • By submitting the VDSF project confirmation form, students are indicating that they are interested and available to attend VDSF.
-If not, students should notify their teacher and the VDSF coordinator right away so that other students can attend.
+If not, students should notify their teacher sponsor and the VDSF coordinator right away.

-• VDSF participants should attend all of their scheduled judging sessions.
+• VDSF participants are expected to attend all of their scheduled judging sessions.
 This ensures that their project is evaluated by the required minimum number of judges.
 Missing a judging session results in fewer evaluations, which may affect the project’s overall standing.

-• Judges are directed to look for effective communication from both project partners.
-If either partner has a schedule conflict due to other commitments (e.g. provincial tournaments, school performances), they should notify VDSF organizers right away.
-Accommodations are only made on a case-by-case basis, if possible.
+• Both project partners must be present at all judging sessions.
+Judges are directed to look for effective communication from both project partners.
+If either partner has a schedule conflict due to other commitments (e.g. provincial tournaments, school performances), they should notify VDSF right away.
+Accommodations are made on a case-by-case basis, but only where possible.

-• Decisions made by the VDSF Chief Judge, judges, safety officers, and coordinator are final and not subject to appeal.
+• Decisions made by VDSF are final and not subject to appeal.
+VDSF includes its safety officers, judges, Chief Judge, and coordinator.